corazza/game-idris/README.md

-# game-idris
+# game-idris-2

-Game made in Idris
+Game made in Idris--new iteration/rewrite

-- `name` is always display-name

-# Physics properties

-- restitution: 0 (no bounce) to 1 (full bounce)
-- friction: 0 (no friction) to 1, but can go higher
+The previous codebase had an ad-hoc architecture that would've been hard to adapt to a networked mode, therefore the major systems had to be rewritten.